Skip to content

 Why do most joint demand-gen campaigns fail?

 Four design failures.
-ICP defined too broadly.
-Ownership shared between teams instead of single-accountable.
-Attribution asserted instead of captured at lead level.
-Handoff motion undefined.
+First, the ICP is defined too broadly.
+Second, ownership is shared between teams instead of single-accountable.
+Third, attribution is asserted instead of captured at the lead level.
+Fourth, the handoff motion is undefined.
 Get any of these wrong and the campaign produces leads but no pipeline.

 How should we attribute leads from joint campaigns?

-UTM parameters, dedicated landing pages, and CRM source fields captured at lead creation.
-Pre-define which company gets credit for which leads based on ICP overlap, existing customer status, and account ownership.
+Use UTM parameters, dedicated landing pages, and CRM source fields captured at lead creation.
+Pre-define which company gets credit for which leads, based on ICP overlap, existing customer status, and account ownership.
 Asserted attribution after the fact never holds up to CFO scrutiny.

 How do we handle lead handoff between partners?

 Pre-define routing rules before launch.
-Commit both companies to a first-touch SLA (24 hours for demo requests, 5 business days for content downloads).
-For high-fit leads, run a joint follow-up motion: partner manager does intro, AE runs discovery, partner CSM joins for technical fit.
-Document and capture attribution at every touch.
+Commit both companies to a first-touch SLA: 24 hours for demo requests, 5 business days for content downloads.
+For high-fit leads, run a joint follow-up motion.
+The partner manager does the intro, the AE runs discovery, and the partner CSM joins for technical fit.
+Document the motion and capture attribution at every touch.

-How long does joint demand-gen take to show ROI?
+How long does joint demand generation take to show ROI?

-First campaigns typically show ROI within 90 to 180 days for content and webinar formats, 30 to 90 days for paid demand-gen. Compounding ROI starts in year two as joint content earns organic traffic and partner relationships strengthen execution velocity.
+First campaigns typically show ROI within 90 to 180 days for content and webinar formats, and 30 to 90 days for paid demand-gen. Compounding ROI starts in year two, as joint content earns organic traffic and partner relationships strengthen execution velocity.

 Uncover Your Growth Potential